techgrounds/techgrounds-anj-dtmr/000_cloud_project/v1.1/Documentation/06_infrastructure_architecture.md

 This file:

-- Describe the architecture of the infrastructure provisioned by the Bicep project.
+- Describe the architecture of the infrastructure for The Given Project Architecture and v1.1 sprint review provisioned by the Bicep project.
 - Provide diagrams or visual representations to help readers understand the overall structure.
-- Explain the purpose and functionality of each resource or module used.

 ## The Given Project Architecture